 The Poisson distribution represents the probability distribution of a certain number of events occurring in a fixed time interval.
 The events tend to have a constant mean rate.
 Poisson distribution is further used to determine how many times an event is likely to occur within a given time period.
 The range of Poisson distribution starts at zero, and it goes until infinity.
 In Poisson distribution, the rate at which the events occur must be constant, and the occurrence of one event must not affect the occurrence of any other event, i.e., the events should occur independently.

 Poisson distribution is used by cell phone companies and wireless service providers to improve their efficiency and customer satisfaction ratio.
 Provided that the history of the number of network failures occurring in the locality in a particular time duration is well known, the probability of a certain number of network failures occurring in future can be determined easily with the help of Poisson distribution.
 This helps the broadcasting organisations be prepared for the problems that might occur and draft the solution in advance, so that the customers accessing their services don’t have to suffer the inconvenience.

 2. Number of Bankruptcies Filed per Month

 Poisson distribution finds its prime application in the banking sector.
-It is usually used to determine the probability of expected customer bankruptcies in a given time.
-For instance, if the bank records show that each month in a particular locality on average four bankruptcies are being filed, then this information can be used to estimate the probability of zero, one, two, or three bankruptcies being filed in the following month.
-This helps the bank managers to estimate the amount of reserve cash that is required to be handy in case a certain number of bankruptcies occur.
+It is usually used to determine the probability of customer bankruptcies that may occur in a given time.
+For instance, if the bank records show that each month in a particular locality on average four bankruptcies are being filed, then this information can be used to estimate the probability of zero, one, two, or three bankruptcies may be filed in the following month.
+This helps the bank managers estimate the amount of reserve cash that is required to be handy in case a certain number of bankruptcies occur.